christianparpart/x0/xzero/raft/README.md

 ## Peer Communication

-- LocalChannel: performs communication to in-process reachable peers.
+- LocalTransport: performs communication to in-process reachable peers.
 Used for testing and debugging only.
-- TcpChannel: performs communication over the network, via TCP/IP.
+- InetTransport: performs communication over the network, via TCP/IP.

 ## Storage